Principles of consent: General principles and role of Participant Information Sheets

 You do not need to obtain NHS Research Ethics Committee (REC) approval to test your PIS with patient groups or others.

-Involving patient groups or the public in other ways can also be invaluable, for more information please refer to our 'Links' page.
+Involving patient groups or the public in other ways can also be invaluable, for more information please refer to our 'Resources' page.

 When seeking consent from potential participants it is critical that you appropriately support them in making their decision.
 This includes that: